tomkom/gisphere.github.io/pages/north_america/usa-west.md

 Unit: [College ofProfessional and Inernational Education](https://www.cpie.csulb.edu/)

-California State University Long Beach (CSULB), commonly known as Long Beach State University, is a public university near Los Angeles and one of the 23 campuses of the California State University system.
+California State University Long Beach (CSULB), also known as Long Beach State University, is a public university near Los Angeles and one of the 23 campuses of the California State University system.
 The university has a Master of Science in Geographic Information Science degree program under its College of Professional and International Education.
 This is a one-year course-based master's degree.
 Its main courses include Geospatial Professionalism, Applied GIS, Cartographic Visualization, Enterprise GIS Development, Programming for Geospatial Professionals, and Applied Remote Sensing.
 There are also research projects.

 ### California State University Northridge